 Surrogate-a woman who agrees to become pregnant and give birth to a child for another individual or couple (the "Intended Parents") in order to give the child to the Intended Parents whether or not the Surrogate is the genetic mother of the child and whether or not the Surrogate does so for compensation.

 Tinted Lenses-Lenses that have an additional substance added to produce constant tint.

-Trust-Boise Municipal Health Care Trust, also the Plan Administrator.
+Trust-Boise Municipal Health Care Trust.